Learn how to stay safe around underground natural gas pipelines and other natural gas facilities.

 You are required by law to call 811

-at least three business days before you dig or excavate.
-Utilities will mark
+or your local one call center, at least three business days before you dig or excavate.
+Utilities will mark underground pipes

 Identifying pipeline damage